DevnagriAI/ios-sdk/README.md

 Download the latest release from https://github.com/DevnagriAI/dota-sdk-ios/releases Add DevnagriSdk.xcframework in Xcode as linked binary to your target.

+# Sign the framework

+Select project target and click general select in framework,libraries,and Embedded Content and select *DevnagriSdk.xcframwork* if not selected than choose **Embed -> Embed & Sign.**

 **Optional for development**

 The Apple store will reject your app if it includes simulator binaries.
 Therefore, a script to strip the extra binaries needs to be run before you upload the app.
 To do this, go to Build Phases and add a Run Script section by clicking the + symbol.
 Copy and paste the following script: